capnrefsmmat/ipbLatex/README.markdown

 The only testing this has received has been on [SFN](http://www.scienceforums.net), and so I cannot guarantee it will work everywhere.
 I have only tested it on IPB 3.1.
 This may break your board or cause other weird problems, including possibly data loss.
-You’ve been warned.
+You've been warned.

 Features
 --------

 Lots! ipbLatex supports:

-- Normal display math — the $$ math $$ environment in LaTeX.
+- Normal display math -- the $$ math $$ environment in LaTeX.
 - Inline math, as in the $math$ environment.
 - Chemistry, using mhchem.
 - PNG and GIF output.